litlifesoftware/lit_backup_service/README.md

 to take a look at the example app provided in the `example` folder.
 Feel free to experiment with the app.

-## Dependencies

-LitBackupService uses the following Dart dependencies in order to implement certain features and functionality:

-- [path_provider](https://pub.dev/packages/path_provider) - [License](https://github.com/flutter/plugins/blob/master/LICENSE) (Used to locate directory paths on the device)

 ## Credits

 LitBackupService is made possible thanks to the Flutter Project.